 - Egg cups are small for large-sized eggs

-Using this silicone microwavable poacher, you can prepare healthy and delicious eggs in minutes.
+This silicone microwavable poacher allows you to prepare healthy and delicious eggs in minutes.
 You can poach two eggs at a time by keeping it in a covered skillet or with its lid in the microwave.
 It is made of high heat-resistant silicone that can heat up to 450°F or 230°C.

 - Clear-view lid